 The Centre has performed a number of supply chain child rights risk & impact assessments within the following industries and areas:

-Toy industry (conducted in China, Vietnam to date)
+Toy industry (conducted in China, India and Vietnam to date)

-Garment & textile industry (conducted in Bangladesh, India and Myanmar to date)
+Garment & textile industry (conducted in Bangladesh, Ethiopia, India, Myanmar and The Philippines to date)

 Homeworker settings (conducted in Bangladesh, China, India, Indonesia, Malaysia, Myanmar, Turkey and Vietnam to date)